-Dealing with these unwelcome pests can be a challenge, although it is much easier to know what pest you are dealing with.
-To help you get started on the road to eliminating these critters from the kitchen, here are the most common pests that you may find in the kitchen.
+Dealing with these unwelcome pests can be challenging, although knowing what pest you are dealing with is much easier.
+Here are the most common pests you may find in the kitchen to help you get started on the road to eliminating these critters from the kitchen.

 Let’s get into it!

 Common Pests Found In The Kitchen

 One of the most common pests in any house is flies, which make their way into the food-rich kitchen.
 No one wants to have flown in the room where you prepare food and have them all over your edibles.

 Among the different types of flies, the most common ones are standard house flies, which are present regardless of geographical location.
 Other flies commonly found in kitchens are blowflies, fruit flies, and sand flies.
 Of course, depending on where you live, other types of flies may be found in your area.

 Ideally, the best way to eliminate flies from entering your kitchen and home, in general, is to make sure they can’t enter in the first place.
 If you are using screens on your doors and windows, make sure there are no gaps they can fly through.